Preparation

 We pray to the Lord:

-all gathered here today.
+3. For all gathered here today.

 May we hear the lonely voice